-Why study at the Faculty of Communication Sciences
+Why study at the Faculty of Communication, Culture and Society

-Five reasons for choosing the USI Faculty of Communication Sciences:
+Five reasons for choosing the USI Faculty of Communication, Culture and Society:

 - quality and interdisciplinary education, addressing present and future challenges

 - unique combination of humanities, social sciences and technologies